-This tasty, savory cheese omelet is the easiest comfort food you could possibly make and it's a family favorite for breakfast, brunch, or dinner!
-Eggs are beaten and cooked just enough to still be wonderfully tender, then filled with melty cheese!
+This savory cheese omelet is the easiest comfort food you can make, and it's a family favorite for breakfast, brunch, or dinner!
+Eggs are beaten and cooked just enough to be wonderfully tender, then filled with melty cheese!

 Jump to: